 Water Safety & Clarity

-The sand is soft and white, perfect for sunbathers and also for families with small children.
+At 160m long, the white, fine sand is soft and perfect for sunbathers and families with small children.

 As well as being popular for snorkelling and diving, you’ll find paddle boats and often spot private yachts residing here in the sheltered, calm and natural harbour, ideal for dropping anchor.